 How to apply the grace period rule to parking in a parking-meter zone

 - The 5-minute grace period is added to the end of Joe’s parking time in a muni-meter zone.
 Joe is granted 5 minutes after the expiration of the time on his muni-meter receipt to dash back to his chariot and skedaddle.
 A parking ticket warrior is prohibited from issuing a parking ticket until 3:06 p.m.

-- The 5-minute grace period is a defense to a failure to display muni-meter receipt parking violation (VC38) if the start time on your muni-meter receipt is within 5-minutes of the “time of the offense” entered on the parking ticket
+- The 5-minute grace period is a defense to a failure to display a muni-meter receipt parking violation (VC38) if the start time on your muni-meter receipt is within 5 minutes of the “time of the offense” entered on the parking ticket

 Myth #2 debunked!